kragen/derctuo/veskeno-outline.md

         }
     }

-### Urbit's Nock ###
+### Urbit’s Nock ###

-Urbit is Mencius Moldbug's effort to establish an internet with a feudal, authoritarian structure, which he believes to be the ideal structure for a society.
-The basic foundation of Urbit is a deterministic, reproducible virtual machine called Nock, named after a political propagandist Moldbug admires despite Nock's private contempt for Jewish people.
+Urbit is Mencius Moldbug’s effort to establish an internet with a feudal, authoritarian structure, which he believes to be the ideal structure for a society.
+The basic foundation of Urbit is a deterministic, reproducible virtual machine called Nock, named after a political propagandist Moldbug admires despite Nock’s private contempt for Jewish people.
 Nock implements a combinator-graph-reduction instruction set encoded as integers.
 The rest of the Urbit distributed computation system is built atop Nock.

-Nock's basic instruction repertoire is too limited to be usably efficient for many of the tasks required for a distributed-computing system like Urbit; this is partly compensated using a mechanism called "jets".
-The Nock implementation recognizes certain pieces of Nock code at runtime and, rather than evaluating them instruction by instruction, instead invokes a "jet" --- a subroutine written in C that is hoped to produce an equivalent result.
+Nock’s basic instruction repertoire is too limited to be usably efficient for many of the tasks required for a distributed-computing system like Urbit; this is partly compensated using a mechanism called “jets”.
+The Nock implementation recognizes certain pieces of Nock code at runtime and, rather than evaluating them instruction by instruction, instead invokes a “jet” — a subroutine written in C that is hoped to produce an equivalent result.
 Perhaps the most egregious example is an implementation of the Markdown document markup language, where a C implementation of Markdown is shamelessly